Development

 2.2 C-41

-If you have opted for the C-41 process, the remjet remover is mixed first and then the normal C-41 process is run through with two additional steps.
+If you have decided on the C-41 process, the Remjet remover is mixed first and then the normal C-41 process is run through with two additional steps.

 Remjet remover recipe: 2.5 tablespoons of baking soda per 1 liter of water (~38°C), stir well.